 By setting standards, the Council of Europe states, very concretely, the legislative, policy and other measures needed to address a particular issue.
 Standards contained in treaties become legally binding for those states that ratify them.
 Several Council of Europe treaties are of relevance for the field of sport, including the European Convention of Human Rights.

-There are four Council of Europe sports conventions, on the following subjects:
+There are three Council of Europe sports conventions, on the following subjects:

 Monitoring the implementation of these standards is key to reviewing and fostering progress.
 Several committees established by the conventions are entrusted with this monitoring role.
 The results of their assessments are made public and help the international community to move forward.